The cabin filter's health is displayed as a percentage

 In general, Tesla recommends replacing the Cabin Air Filter every 2 years, and that the HEPA filter, for vehicles with access to Bio-Weapon Defence Mode, be replaced every 3 years, but this can vary depending on usage and the amount of debris going into the cabin.

-Tesla is one of the few manufacturers, if not the only one, that runs air continuously through the cabin filter, regardless if it’s coming in from the outside or inside the vehicle when the recirculating air option is on.
+Tesla is one of the few manufacturers, if not the only one, that continuously runs air through the cabin filter, even if you’re recirculating air from inside the vehicle.
+Most other vehicles will only run air through the cabin filter when it’s coming from outside.
 This helps the air inside the vehicle to become cleaner as it continues to be filtered.

 How to Replace